IntersectMBO/plutus/doc/tutorials/basic-validators.rst

 The actual value returned by the validator is irrelevant.

 How does a validator fail?
-It does so by using the :hsobj:`Language.PlutusTx.Builtins.error` builtin.
+It does so by using the :hsobj:`PlutusTx.Builtins.error` builtin.
 Some other builtins may also trigger failure if they are used incorrectly (e.g. ``1/0``).

 Validator functions